A GOLF CLUB IS BORN

 Additional acreage north of Coraopolis Heights Road was acquired to allow space for the new golf course.
 Pete Dye and his son, P.B.
 Dye, were contracted to build the golf course, while an architect was selected to incorporate the existing McCune mansion into the new and expanded clubhouse.
 On June 1, 1987, the doors to the new facility opened and the McCune Estate became the new Montour Heights Country Club, with 300 members.

-Today Montour Heights is made up of a vibrant and active membership who continue to enjoy and carry on the history and traditions that define this proud club.
+Today, Montour Heights Country Club is made up of a vibrant and active membership who continues to enjoy and carry on the history and traditions that define this proud club.
 Montour Heights Country Club is committed to preserving the essence of the original estate.
-All the original out buildings, along with caretaker’s house, green house and vineyard define what members experience as a part of the unique history and traditions of MHCC.
-Tragically, during the early morning hours of August 27th, 2009, the estate barn became engulfed in flames and burned to the ground.
+All the original out buildings, along with caretaker’s house, green house and vineyard define what members experience as a part of the unique history and traditions of the Club.
+Tragically, during the early morning hours of August 27, 2009, the estate barn became engulfed in flames and burned to the ground.
 This iconic structure will always be greatly remembered and sadly missed.